 Potatoes cooked in coals

 The quantities needed for the above recipes will depend on your group size and appetite, so we will leave that up to you.
 Keep an eye on our blog for more delicious recipes to come, including desserts and camp oven recipes.
-Tuck in!

 Important notes: Please ensure you do not collect more wood than you need.
 With the high numbers of campers in the Top End and the Kimberley, fallen wood can be depleted quickly through a season, and your fellow explorers will miss out.
 NEVER rip or cut branches off living trees (yes, we see it all the time).
 That wood won’t be any good anyway as it is green.
 When visiting national parks, check their wood policies.
 Some parks require you to bring in your own wood, while other parks have designated wood collection areas.
 We hate holes being dug in the ground, often not refilled after use and leaving trip hazards and scars on the landscape.
 This is another unnecessary process, much like our other pet hate of creating and leaving rock fireplaces!
 How many campsites have you come across with numerous holes that have been dug and fireplaces that have been built and left?
 Neither are required, and in keeping with minimal impact camping guidelines, take only photographs and leave only footprints.